chavindu/fardar-tracking-bitlab/readme.txt

 = Does it integrate with WooCommerce Shipment Tracking? =

 Yes.
-It registers a provider called "Fardar" which WooCommerce Shipment Tracking will use.
+It automatically registers "Fardar" as a tracking provider which WooCommerce Shipment Tracking will use.

+= What security measures are in place? =

+The plugin implements multiple security layers:
+* Rate limiting to prevent abuse
+* Input validation and sanitization
+* Nonce verification for all requests
+* Secure external API handling
+* Content sanitization to prevent XSS attacks

 = Where does the tracking data come from? =

-It securely fetches HTML output from the official tracking site: https://www.fdedomestic.com/track.php with proper sanitization.
+It securely fetches data from the official FDE Domestic tracking service: https://www.fdedomestic.com/track.php

-= What security measures are implemented? =
+= What happens if the tracking service is down? =

-* Input validation and sanitization
-* Rate limiting (5 requests per minute per IP)
-* Content sanitization for external responses
-* Nonce verification for all AJAX requests
-* XSS protection through wp_kses
-* SQL injection prevention

-= Is this plugin safe for production use? =

-Yes.
-Version 2.0.0 has been completely rewritten with security-first approach and follows WordPress coding standards.
+The plugin gracefully handles errors and displays appropriate messages to users without breaking your website.

 == Screenshots ==

-1. Admin settings page to configure tracking page and view security features.
+1. Admin settings page with security features documentation
-2. AJAX-powered tracking form with Bootstrap UI and real-time validation.
+2. AJAX-powered tracking form with Bootstrap styling
-3. Example of tracking results with sanitized content display.
+3. Example of tracking results display
-4. Rate limiting and security features demonstration.
+4. WooCommerce Shipment Tracking integration

 == Changelog ==

 = 2.0.0 =
-* Complete security rewrite addressing WordPress Plugin Directory concerns
+* Complete security overhaul with AJAX implementation
-* AJAX-powered tracking for better user experience
+* Rate limiting (10 requests per minute per IP)
 * Enhanced input validation and sanitization
-* Rate limiting to prevent abuse (5 requests per minute per IP)
-* Content sanitization for external responses
-* XSS protection through wp_kses
 * Nonce verification for all requests
+* Secure external API handling with timeout protection
+* Content sanitization and XSS protection
 * Improved error handling and user feedback
+* Bootstrap 5.3.3 integration
+* WordPress 5.0+ compatibility
-* Updated to require WordPress 5.0+ and PHP 7.4+
+* PHP 7.4+ requirement for enhanced security
-* Enhanced admin interface with security documentation
-* Custom shortcode attributes support
-* Better code organization and documentation

 = 1.1.1 =
 * WooCommerce Shipment Tracking integration
 * Bootstrap styling added to frontend form
 * Enhanced admin instructions and security
-* Stable release for WordPress.org submission
+* Dynamic tracking page URL based on admin selection

 = 1.1.0 =
 * Added WooCommerce Shipment Tracking integration
 * Dynamic tracking page URL based on admin selection
 * Improved admin instructions and security
 * Bootstrap styling added to frontend form
+* Stable release for WordPress.org submission

 = 1.0.0 =
 * Initial release with shortcode and tracking functionality